jmchilton/planemo/docs/_writing_dependencies_conda_cwl.rst

 We can verify these tool requirements install with the ``conda_install`` command.
-With its default parameters ``conda_install`` processes tools and creates isolated environments for their declared SoftwareRequirements (mirroring what can be done in production with cwltool_ and Toil_).
+With its default parameters ``conda_install`` processes tools and creates isolated environments for their declared `Software Requirements`_ (mirroring what can be done in production with cwltool_ and Toil_).

 ::